mcintyre321/OneOf/README.md

 ```

-## Matching

-You use the `TOut Match(Func<T0, TOut> f0, ...
-Func<Tn,TOut> fn)` method to get a value out.
-Note how the number of handlers matches the number of generic arguments.

 ### Advantages over `switch` or `if` or `exception` based control flow:

 This has a major advantage over a switch statement, as it